Doa6Vr/Doa6Vr/README.md

 This is very much in an Alpha state.
 If you try running this, don't expect it to be in a user-friendly state.

 For the most part, the directions below are more for how it *should* work than how it *does* work.
 This is an alpha build.

-Currently the axises are a bit messed up for free roaming.
-Rotation works fine, but other things like, eg, leaning forward may or may not go as planend.

 Quick directions if you want to try to get it to work: